glennkmitchell/architecture-center/docs/microservices/index.md

 - Each service implements a single business capability.
 - Services run in separate processes, communicating through well-defined APIs or messaging patterns.
 - Services do not share data stores or data schemas.
 Each service is responsible for managing its own data.
 - Services have separate code bases, and do not share source code.
-(They may use common utility libraries, however.)
+They may use common utility libraries, however.
+- Services are small.
 A small team of developers, typically 5 &ndash; 10 people, can write and maintain a service.
 - Services are deployed independently.

 Done correctly, microservices can provide a number of useful benefits: